 Analysis / Bias

 In review, Iowa Climate Science Education is a human-influenced climate change denial website that utilizes very poor sources to prove that humans have minimal impact on climate change.
 For example, in this article: Doom Arrives For Arctic Alarmists, they source the Deplorable Science Blog, which is not a peer-reviewed publication (in case you were wondering).
 In another article, they source a website called Ice Age Now, which purports to show the earth is cooling.
 This is not the consensus of science.

-Overall, this a quackery level pseudoscience website that has zero credibility regarding climate science.
+Overall, this is a quackery-level pseudoscience website that has zero credibility regarding climate science.
 They also completely lack transparency in regard to ownership and funding.
-(D. Van Zandt 7/30/2018) Updated (9/26/2019)
+(D. Van Zandt 7/30/2018) Updated (01/27/2023)